ilyasabdut/personal-portfolio/readme.md

 - `data.sqlite` is used for persistence.
 - You **can commit** the database if you want to share sample data — otherwise add it to `.gitignore`.
-- UI components are written manually, no external frontend framework.
+- UI components are built manually using semantic HTML and lightweight CSS.
+- No frontend frameworks used (no Tailwind, Bootstrap, etc.).

 ---